jason-lieb/Browse-Smart/planning/TO_DO_DEVELOPMENT.md

 ## To Do

-Move runtime messages from App to Original Event Messages from Home Tabs (Awake / Delete (Sleeping))

 Break background into modules
 Error handling
 When a group is deleted, remove from svelte stores

-Sporadic tab groups not supported

 ## Special Cases